PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 `$ sudo apt install matrix-synapse-py3`

-Asked to set name of your server, enter your desired URL here. (eg: yourserver.org)
+Asked to set name of your server, enter your desired URL here. (eg: example.org)

 Finally check that the synapse server is shutdown

-`$ sudo service matrix-synapse stop`
+`$ sudo systemctl stop matrix-synapse`

 In case you want to activate URL previews you need to additionally add python-lxml: